If you have been curious to know about the insides of standard switchboards, keep on reading to identify some common components of switchboards,

 Residual Current Devices

-These refer to the electrical safety devices which diagnose minute adjustments in current between the red stage and black natural wires.
-Once a difference in current is recognized (normally triggered by seepage to earth because of an electrical defect) it forces the RCD to trip and start triggering power loss to that circuit.
+These are electrical safety devices that detect minute adjustments in current between the red stage and black natural wires.
+When a difference in current is detected (Usually due to seepage to earth due to an electrical failure), the RCD is forced to trip, causing power loss in that circuit.

 They include an additional layer of protection over average MCBs simply because they can detect possibly hazardous defect currents that might not be big enough to overload the MCB instantaneously yet still can trigger damage or death to an individual.
 They could be recognized as a very wide looking MCB that comes with a test button